-, Indica tors : - Are specific time limits laid down in law for asylum seekers to lodge their application? \square Yes \square No - If so, and if available specify: • the time limit at the border: • the time limit on the territory: considered as abusive \circ the time limit in detention: 5 days (with exceptions) Are there any reports (NGO reports, media, testimonies, etc) of people refused entry at the border and returned without examination of their protection needs?
+/Indicate ors : - Are specific time limits laid down in law for asylum seekers to lodge their application? ☑ Yes ☐ No - If so, and if available specify: o the time limit at the border: ho the time limit on the territory: considered as abusive none (at any time while in the waiting zone) none but lateness can result in the claim being the time limit in detention: 5 days (with exceptions) Are there any reports (NGO reports, media, testimonies, etc) of people refused entry at the - border and returned without examination of their protection needs?